dkleinsmann/sublime_sequential_build/README.md

 used.
 Warning: If working_dir is a relative path, it is relative to the location of the installed plugin.
+Warning: The environment variables (ie $project_path) cannot currently be used in the individual steps.

 An Example build system using multiple build steps: